ppy/osu-wiki/wiki/Performance_points/en.md

 `Total pp = p * 0.95^(n-1)`<!-- may want a graphic representation here? (instead of code block) -->

 Regarding the formula above, *p* represents each score's full pp value (pre-weighting), and *n* is the placing in the player's `Best Performance` ranking.
-For example, if a players top 5 scores were 110pp, 100pp, 100pp, 90pp, and 80pp, then the weighted scores would be approximately 110pp, 95pp, 90pp, 77pp, and 65pp.<!-- n's description is pretty awkward here /shrug -->
+For example, if a player's top 5 scores were 110pp, 100pp, 100pp, 90pp, and 80pp, then the weighted scores would be approximately 110pp, 95pp, 90pp, 77pp, and 65pp.

 ### Aim